LiminMHuang/lecture-python-programming.myst/lectures/lecture12_matplotlib.md

 We can now use the `plt.style.use()` method to set the style sheet.

-Let’s write a function that takes the name of a style sheet and draws different plots with the style
+Let us write a function that takes the name of a style sheet and draws different plots with the style

 ```{code-cell} ipython3
 :hide-output: false